Back to blog

 2021

-Stuart Weitzman's specimen sells at Sotheby's for $18.9M
+Stuart Weitzman's specimen returns to Sotheby's

 Why It Matters